 “It’s important to control brain responses to experience,” says Gonatopoulos-Pournatzis.
 “This brake in protein synthesis is removed upon experience and we think it allows formation of new memories.”

 Without the microexon, however, this brake is weakened and what follows is increased protein production.
-The newly made proteins, identified in experiments performed with Anne-Claude Gingras, a senior investigator at LTRI and a professor in the Department of Molecular Genetics, form ion channels, receptors and other signaling molecules needed to build synapses and for them to function properly.
+The newly made proteins, identified in experiments performed with Anne-Claude Gingras, a senior investigator at LTRI and a professor in the Department of Molecular Genetics, form ion channels, receptors and other signalling molecules needed to build synapses and for them to function properly.

 However, making too many of these proteins is not a good thing because it leads to the disruption of the type of brain waves involved in synaptic plasticity and memory formation.
 This is revealed by electrode recordings of mouse brain slices in experiments performed by the teams of Graham Collingridge, a senior investigator at LTRI and a professor in the Department of Physiology, and Melanie Woodin, a professor of Cell and Systems Biology at U of T and the Dean of the Faculty of Arts & Science.